What is SAP? Definition of SAP ERP Software

 - A typical Enterprise has many Departments or Business Units.

-- These Departments or Business Units continuously communicate and exchange date with each other.
+- These Departments or Business Units continuously communicate and exchange data with each other.

 - The success of any organization lies in effective communication, and data exchange, within these departments ,as well as associated Third Party such as Vendors, Outsourcers ,and Customers.